Atharvk7/Atharvk7/README.md

 - 🌱 Looking for job opportunities to continue growing my experience with the full stack
 - 🤔 Curious about new tech stacks
+- 🚶🏻‍♂️ Take a loot at <a href="atharvkulkarni.netlify.app">My Portfolio</a>
-- 🔭 I’m currently learning ML specifically DL and also System design and patterns.
+- 🔭 I’m currently learning Vue and also System design and patterns.
 - 💬 Ask me about JavaScript, Python and foreign policy.